NO CREDIT CARD NEEDED. EASY UPGRADES TO PROFESSIONAL OR ENTERPRISE PLAN

 A: Yes.
 Customer data is always encrypted during collection, in transit when inside our VPCs, and at rest in our data stores.
 At account termination your account and any data used to identify your infrastructure will be purged from our systems.

-Q: How many AWS accounts can I view at one time?
+Q: How many AWS accounts and Azure Subscriptions can I view at one time?

-A: Evident.io has many customers that have tens or hundreds of AWS accounts running in ESP – providing a single, consolidated view of their entire AWS deployment.
+A: Evident.io has many customers that have hundreds of accounts and subscriptions running in ESP — providing a single, consolidated view of their cloud deployments.
 The information for each separate account can be accessed from this global view with detailed drill down into specific services and vulnerabilities based on risk.

 Q: What are custom signatures?

-A: Signatures validate conditions that trigger alerts to potential security vulnerabilities.
+A: Signatures, or control checks, validate conditions that trigger alerts to potential security vulnerabilities.
 While ESP uses default signatures to evaluate the most common security vulnerabilities and misconfigurations, custom signatures provide organizations with the flexibility to extend the ESP platform to meet individual business needs.

 Q: How many custom signatures can I create?

 A: Customers can create an unlimited number of custom signatures.
-However, the number of custom signatures is restricted based on the Evident account type.
+However, the number of custom signatures is restricted based on the ESP plan purchased.
 The Professional Plan allows for five (5) custom signatures, and the Enterprise Plan has unlimited custom signatures.

 Q: How are users defined within ESP ?